 Having a basic knowledge of some statistical parameters and graphs is also essential.
-This understanding will help the students to correctly follow the course and grasp more advanced statistical concepts as they progress.
+This understanding will help you correctly follow the course and grasp more advanced statistical concepts as you progress.
 Familiarity with parameters such as mean, median, and standard deviation, as well as the ability to understand basic graphs, is recommended prior knowledge for successfully following the course.